jolana-veneny/nightmare/modules/00-intro/readme.md

 1. Read this: <https://www.geeksforgeeks.org/compiling-a-c-program-behind-the-scenes/>.
 Compile step by step and understand what is going on.

 2. On Linux, after you compile a C program it will be an ELF.
-There are big ole reference docs on this file format like all file formats, but we will skip that for now and just read brief writeups.
-As always, do any tutorials in the articles.
+There are big ole reference docs on this file format like all file formats, but we will skip that for now.
+In fact, we won't even waste a bunch of time learning about what ELFs are... do things, don't read about them.
+However, if you are the type of person who need to know something about what they are working with and you don't trust me, these resources are pretty decent.
    * <https://www.opensourceforu.com/2020/02/understanding-elf-the-executable-and-linkable-format/>
    * <https://linuxhint.com/understanding_elf_file_format/>